pgaljan/pgaljan.github.io/_posts/2025-07-19-Career-Stop-Framework.md

 As a contrast to the retail example above, I've included one that reflects my current career stop:
 ![My Current Career Stop](../images/careerstop-pdm.drawio.png)

-If you'd like to adapt it for yourself,  grab the SVG below:
+If you'd like to adapt it for yourself,  grab the image below:

 ![Career Stop Template](../images/careerstop-template.drawio.png)